TUW-GEO/cookiecutter-tuw-package/{{cookiecutter.project_name}}/README.md

 > To install `uv` check the [uv documentation].
 > To install `Just`, follow the instructions in the [Just documentation].

-> [!NOTE]
-> This cookiecutter tries to adhere to the [Python Developer Tooling Handbook](https://pydevtools.com/handbook/explanation/modern-python-project-setup-guide-for-ai-assistants/)

 ## First Steps

 After you have just used the `cookiecutter` to create this repo, you might want to follow these steps: